-However, it always feels like a chore to use 9anime, considering the seemingly endless ads you and other visitors have to put up with (although you could use ad blockers for this).
-Still, you power through and catch up on your favourite shows.
-As you’ve engaged with this platform and watched a few episodes of your favourites, there have probably been questions lingering at the back of your mind, “Is 9anime a legal anime streaming site?
-Is 9 anime safe?”
+9anime (a free anime website) is likely one of those bookmarked sites that provide a steady supply of the newest anime TV series.
+However, using 9anime always feels like a chore, considering the seemingly endless ads you and other visitors have to put up with.
+As you’ve engaged with this platform and watched a few episodes of your favourites, there have probably been questions lingering at the back of your mind: “Is 9anime a legal anime streaming site?
+Is 9anime safe?
+Is 9anime still up?
+What alternatives are there to 9anime right now?”
+That’s what we are going to investigate and answer today.
+Before you begin downloading or streaming your favourite show, consider this.

-In a nutshell, no, 9anime is not a legal anime streaming site.
+In a nutshell, 9anime is not a legal anime streaming site.
 But there’s a more extensive scheme behind 9anime that will make you think twice about using the website if you’ve been an avid supporter.

 With 9anime, you’re watching high-quality anime from their servers in exchange for the advertisements targeted at you (which is not legal at all).
 Unfortunately, once the ads generate revenue, these profits will only seep into the pockets of the person running the illegal streaming sites.